skyajal/rpi4-docker/omv-steps.md

 pi@omv:~ $ virsh net-autostart host-bridge
 Network host-bridge marked as autostarted
 ```
 We need to set iptables to allow fowarding on the bridge network `br0`.
-This will allow KVM and docker to use the same bridge interface.
+This will allow kvm and docker to use the same bridge interface.
 `sudo iptables -A FORWARD -i br0 -o br0 -j ACCEPT`
 Lastly, we need to make the changes persistent.
 Run the following command:
 `sudo apt install -y iptables-persistent` then follow the prompts when installing the package.